nmfad/X-chromosome-analysis/README.md

 (1) The method relies on an X-skew model generated using 135 females from the GTEX reference consortium.
 The model is generated using positions within the reference cohort, genes within the reference cohort and also includes a global model which is a random sample of 2000 positions present within the general population.
 We described these models as

-  (a) Position specific model
+  (a) Position specific model - GTEX_PARAMETER_ESTIMATES/BB_params_position_and_global_specific_model_chrX_exons.txt

-  (b) gene specific model
+  (b) gene specific model - GTEX_PARAMETER_ESTIMATES/BB_params_gene_specific_model_chrX_exons.txt

-  (c) Global model
+  (c) Global model - Same file as position specific model ; GTEX_PARAMETER_ESTIMATES/BB_params_position_and_global_specific_model_chrX_exons.txt

   These models have been pre-generated for users and exist as tab delimited files located within the GTEX_PARAMETER_ESTIMATES directory.
+They need not be regenerated.
 The models were generated using 135 GTEX reference females (v7) using human genome reference build hg19.
-  For a detailed user guide on generation a reference model, refer to the online wiki
+If users would like to generate their own reference models using their choice of reference cohort ; please see user guide on wiki page for details on generation a reference model.
+The online wiki page provides step by step examples for creation of models using the GTEx reference cohorts but can be applied to any cohorts.

-(2) Data Pre-processing steps
+(2) Data Pre-processing steps for samples undergoing evaluation for X-skew testing.

     (a) Generation of variant calls from DNA - Users may use any DNA aligner and variant caller of choice.
-We have used an updated version of the TREAT worfklow [22088845]
+We have used an updated version of the TREAT worfklow [22088845].
-         (1) Subset the VCF files to include calls that are genotyped as HET,
+         (1) Next, Subset the VCF files to include calls that lie on the X chromosome, genotyped as HET (variants genotyped as 1/0 or 0/1 within the GT field) and are "PASS" in the "QUAL" field.
+Users can do this either using GATK SelectVariants or a utility script for this has been provided within the SUBSET_VCF directory - extract_hets.py
+         Usage : python extract_hets.py <input file> <sample name> <output directory>

+         (2) The VCF file should exclude PAR regions.
+These regions are difficult to genotype owing to high homology and thus are excluded from X-skew analysis.
+A bedfile for PAR regions corresponding to human genome reference build hg19 is provided within the REF_TRACKS directory (XCHR_MINUS_PAR.bed) .
+Filter the VCF file to exclude these regions.
+Users can do this using a tool of thier choice such as Bedtools or a utility script is provided within the SUBSET_VCF directory - filter_vcf_PAR_region.py
+         Usage : python filter_vcf_PAR_region.py <vcf file from step (1)> <sample name> <output directory>

+         (3) The VCF file should be filtered to a depth of (DP>=10) and genotype quality (GQ > 20).
+Users can use any filtering tool of their choice such as GATK SelectVariants to achieve this or a utility script is provided for the same within the SUBSET_VCF directory - DP_GQ_filter.py
+          Usage: python DP_GQ_filter.py <input vcf> <sample name> <output directory>

+         (4)

     (b) RNA BAM
+filter_vcf_PAR_region.py